 4 - The King George V Sovereign 1916-1932 (Perth / Pretoria)

-Turning our attention to the last remaining branch mint of Pretoria South Africa which officially opened on New Years day 1923.
-Due to several problems implementing machinery at the new mint just 406 currency sovereigns were struck bearing that date.
-Marsh has these classified as R6 with only a handful of examples said to exist and this is very hard to argue with, the 1923-SA is a genuine extremely rare coin.
-There were proof sovereigns struck for this year which were issued in commemorative proof sets.
-1924-SA sees another extremely rare sovereign with a mintage 2660 and we have sold just the one example to date and would expect one of these to sell for similar to that of the 1923-SA.
-One word of caution regarding the 1923-SA is that there are proof coins which have lost or been made to lose their proof like appearance and care should be taken when purchasing and as ever our advice is to buy from a reputable dealer.
+Turning our attention to the last (7th) remaining branch mint of Pretoria South Africa which officially opened on New Years day 1923.
+Due to several problems implementing machinery at the new mint and the actual amount of gold mined just 406 currency sovereigns were struck bearing that date according to Marsh, however references vary from as few as 64 to 719.
+Marsh has these classified as R6 with only a handful of examples said to exist and this is very hard to argue with the 1923-SA as a genuine extremely rare coin with valuations to match £10,000 may secure you one of these.
+There were also 655 proof sovereigns struck for this year which were issued in commemorative proof sets and these can be found for somewhat kinder price @£2500-£3500.
+One word of caution regarding the 1923-SA is that there are proof coins which have lost or been made to loose their proof like appearance and this is not helped by both versions being milled, care should be taken when purchasing and as ever our advice is to buy from a reputable dealer.

 With regards the remainder of the Pretoria series 1925-1931SA can all be considered as common and none should provide the collector with any difficulty at small premiums over the intrinsic gold value.
 1932-SA is not a rare coin but with a mintage of just over 1 million compared to 10 million for 1930-SA and a whopping 16 million for 1927-SA it doesn’t appear as often and as such be prepared to pay @10%-15% for a nice Sharpe example.
 The one thing about the 1932-SA is that it is the only coin which can fill the 1932 date slot and as such will always remain in demand, so certainly another coin to note.

-As we wind up the series of George V there are a couple of things to note, the date range 1916-1924 will is not going to get any easier to collect and many of these sovereigns not already classified as scarce or rare are likely to become so in the future.
+As we wind up the series of George V there are a couple of things to note, the date range 1916-1924 is not going to get any easier to collect and many of these sovereigns not already classified as scarce or rare are likely to become so in the future.
 Australian sovereigns in particular see some very low mintages from 1919 onwards and although some are extremely rare there are still a few available at quite affordable prices.
-The more prevalent sovereign collectors become the more likely a few more of these will be joining coins such as the 1919-M in the scarce or even rare category.
+The more prevalent sovereign collectors become the more likely a few more of these will be joining coins such as the 1919-M/1921-P in the scarce or even rare category.